 This decision alone will have a bigger impact on the UK’s standards of animal welfare, food safety or environmental protection than any other single policy area – and the ramifications could be felt for decades to come: it will impact upon both the food UK citizens may end up eating as well as having a knock-on effect on the livelihoods of higher-welfare farmers within the UK.

 How far have trade talks progressed with our major trading partners?

 The UK is currently in the transition period of leaving the EU – this is set to end on 31st December 2020.
 From that date, a new trading relationship will come into effect with the EU and all other countries.

-HM Government is in the process of negotiating that new relationship with the EU – a number of rounds have already taken place.
-As of October 2020, there is some uncertainty over further discussions taking place, due to the failure to reach agreement on a number of issues – particularly the ‘level playing field’ and fisheries.
+HM Government is in the process of negotiating that new relationship with the EU.
+A number of rounds have already taken place and discussions are ongoing despite the failure to reach agreement on a number of issues – particularly the ‘level playing field’ and fisheries.

 A deal with Japan has been concluded, although still needs to pass through the Japanese Diet (Parliament).

 Is Northern Ireland a special case?